SaaminRahman/Homeostatic/README.md

 ```
 --x-width // x is the name of the real parent
 --x-3-width // stores the width of third child of x
---x-3-widthWhenGotOut // stores the width of the third child when it under a foster parent
+--x-3-widthWhenGotOut // stores the width of the third child when it is under custody of a foster parent
 ```

 # Things To Be Noted